 After this morning walking around Toronto, you must be getting a little hungry.
 Head to St Lawrence Market for a gourmet lunch break!

 From the Distillery, take the street “The Esplanade” which runs along several parks for 1 km and you will arrive right in front of the market.

 In this authentic covered market which has existed for 200 years, and which was elected a few years ago as the best market in the world by National Geographic, you can find good local products and taste everything on the spot.

 Guided tours including tastings are also organized to learn more about its history.
-You can book by clicking on the link below:
+You can book here.

 Right next to the market and on the way to the next visit of the day, be sure to check out the Gooderham Building, nicknamed the Flatiron Building.
 This red brick building is one of the iconic images of the city.

 I suggest you continue the afternoon by visiting the Ripley Aquarium in Toronto.
 From the market, it’s only a 20-minute walk or take the tram.